kuritaka/fasthandle2/README.md

 ## What is difference between FastHandle 1 and FastHandle 2

-In FastHandle 1, I used python fabric.
+In FastHandle 1, I mainly used python fabric.
+And Fasthandle 1 is best practice for python fabric.

-In FastHandle 2, I make fh.sh like python fabric, Because it is easy to use such as options.
+But in FastHandle 2, I make fh command.
+It works like python fabric.
+And I was improving it to make it easier to use.

 ## FastHandle Characteristic

 * Simple
   * Less learning cost
-  * start using FastHandle right away
+  * Quick setup
+* Low environmental dependence
+* Agentless
 * Extreme efficiency
-  * Quick setup and testing
 * Mangage from 1 server to over 1,000 servers
-* Agentless
 * Knowledge Base for Linux Configuration , Testing and Operation
   * You acquire knowledge that you can make use of whichever company you go to.

-## How to use fh.sh
+## How to use fh command
 ```
-$ ./fh.sh -h
+$ fh -h
-Usage: ./fh.sh  [options]
+Usage: ./fh  [options]

 Options:
     -h, --help              show this help message and exit